-This fall, we ask that all Knights pledge to Armor Up and take the health and well-being steps critical to reduce spread of COVID-19 at UCF.
+This year, we ask that all Knights pledge to Armor Up and take the health and well-being steps critical to reduce spread of COVID-19 at UCF.

 Any student who has tested positive for COVID-19, may have been exposed to COVID-19, or has medical questions related to COVID-19 must contact Student Health Services using the COVID-19 hotline at 407-823-2509.
 If you are experiencing any COVID-19 related symptoms and need emergency care, call 911.
 If a student is experiencing additional challenges or needs support, contact Student Care Services at 407-823-5607 or firstname.lastname@example.org.